 4. Mashed Potatoes

 Venison is a hearty meat.
 What goes better with a hearty meal than mashed potatoes?
-This feel-good pairing is a favorite for the young and old, and when scooped up on a spoon or fork with a big old hunk of roast or steak, it’ll send you to heaven.
+This feel-good pairing is a favorite for the young and old, and when scooped up on a spoon or fork with a big old hunk of roast or meatloaf, it'll send you to heaven.
+And don't skimp on the gravy.
+Sure, you could buy a jar of readymade stuff and just heat it up, but a gravy made from the cooking juices from a venison roast or steak can really send a dinner recipe into the stratosphere.

 5. Boxed Stuffing

 Now, this is an easy one.
-If you have a steak, roast, or deep fried hunk of venison, filling up the plate with a few hearty scoops of an easy-to-make box of stuffing works perfectly.
-The best part about this is that it’s hard to find a kid who won’t eat it!
+If you have a steak, pot roast, or deep fried hunk of venison, filling up the plate with a few hearty scoops of an easy-to-make box of stuffing works perfectly.
+You can add a little black pepper to spice it up, but taste it before adding salt (the box mixes can be pretty salt-heavy).
+The best part about this is that it's hard to find a kid who won't eat it!

-Fried mushrooms of any kind are amazing next to a backstrap or roast.
+Mushrooms of nearly any kind are amazing next to a backstrap or roast.
 There is just something special about the earthy tastes of a properly cooked mushroom that really brings out the full tastes of wild game, especially venison.
-Whether they are steamed, fried, or sautéed, you found a good choice.
+Whether they are steamed, fried, or sautéed in a cast-iron skillet, you found a good choice.
+As an added challenge, try foraging for mushrooms in the same area you hunted the deer.
+Granted, most wild shrooms show up in the spring, and deer hunting season is almost always in the fall, with just a few exceptions.
+Achieving this challenge may require freezing some venison for later, which you probably do already.

 7. Green Beans or Asparagus

-Perhaps this is only a thing in our house, but taking a can of drained French style green beans and frying them on the stove top with a little bit of butter, olive oil, and diced onions makes one incredible pairing as a side dish for any venison main course.
+Perhaps this is only a thing in our house, but taking a can of drained French style green beans and cooking them on the stove top with a little bit of butter, olive oil, and diced onions makes one incredible pairing as a side dish for any venison main course.
+If you're grilling venison, try grilled asparagus and you may never eat it another way again.
+As an additional bonus, we'll toss Brussels sprouts in this category, too.
+Don't knock them until you've tried them!

 8. Cheesy Broccoli or Cauliflower

 Each one of these could be their own category, but grouping them all into one just makes sense.
-From green bean casserole, hash brown casserole, or even a vegetable and rice medley, one of these filling side dishes makes a great offering to pair with venison of any kind.
+From green bean casserole, hash brown casserole, or even a vegetable and rice medley, one of these filling side dishes makes a great offering to pair with venison tenderloin.
+The best part is, it likely incorporates something else from this list, but manages to make it even better with some cheese, bread crumbs, creamed soup, and extra spices.

 10. Wild Rice

 So what did we miss?
-Is there anything that you like to pair with venison that we should know about?
+Is there anything that you like to pair with game meat that we should know about?